pbaer/neural-chess/README.md

 The model uses four fully-connected hidden layers with 3,000 nodes per layer.
 The input is the board position and the output is the predicted move, based on observing board + move pairs by winning players in the game database.

 Against Stockfish (a popular chess engine), on its most rudimentary setting (depth=0, skill=0), the model wins about 4.6% of games (and draws 16.1% of games).
 Yes, **it's really quite terrible** by modern chess engine standards.
-But it seems to hold its own against novice human players (i.e. me) and I was pleasantly surprised it is ever able to win against a real chess engine at all, considering that it has learned everything about how to play by itself.
+But it seems to hold its own against novice human players (i.e. me) and I was pleasantly surprised it is ever able to win against a real chess engine at all, considering that it has learned everything about how to play by itself!

 ## Setup